 - Wesley grabs a handy butcher's knife from the kitchen after getting free.

-- Let's Fight Like Gentlemen: Faith promising to kill Angel "slowly and inventively" when the time comes, then tossing him a gun.
+- Let's Fight Like Gentlemen: Faith promises to kill Angel "slowly and inventively" when the time comes, then tosses him a gun.
 Angel immediately fires before she's finished talking.

 - Linked List Clue Methodology: Cordy pinpoints various locations on a map as she tells Angel where all the recent unexplained beatings have occurred.
 Angel narrows it down to the first incident, where a man's apartment keys were taken, and deduces that's where Faith stashed Wesley.